SKY-ALIN/regta-period/docs/source/index.rst

                      |--------|

-Whereas with the standard intervals like `datetime.timedelta`, we get an unnecessary offset:
+Whereas with the standard intervals like :code:`datetime.timedelta`, we get an unnecessary offset:

 .. code-block::